dwkim78/upsilon/README.md

 ## 6. ChangeLog

+### v2.0 (planned)
+- implementing multi-layer classifiers, which will substantially increase speed of feature extractions.

 ### v1.0 (planned)
-- release of the first version of UPSILoN.
+- release of the first version of UPSILoN (Kim+ 2015 in preparation).

 ### v0.5 (planned)
 - add a Random Forest classification model.